Information Design for Congested Social Services: Optimal Need-Based Persuasion: Numerical Analysis under Linear Waiting Costs

 Before we proceed with the analysis, we note that in this setting the quantity $\bar{\Lambda}_\high$ in Proposition~\ref{prop:info-design-power} is given by $\bar{\Lambda}_\high = 1- c \in (0,1)$.
 Thus, Proposition~\ref{prop:info-design-power} implies that the no-information mechanism is Pareto-dominated for all $\lambda_\high \in [0, 1-c)$.

 Next, we illustrate the qualitative insights of Proposition~\ref{prop:info-design-power} and Theorems~\ref{thm:full-info-comparison},~\ref{thm:no-info-comparison},~and~\ref{thm:achieve-first-best} via numerical examples.
-First, in Figure~\ref{fig:welfare-comparison}, we plot the welfare of Pareto-dominant signaling mechanisms and admission policies for different values of $\lambda_\low \in \{0.13, 0.20, 0.30\}$, and $c = 0.15$.
+First, in Figure~\ref{fig:welfare-comparison}, we plot the welfare of Pareto-efficient signaling mechanisms and admission policies for different values of $\lambda_\low \in \{0.13, 0.20, 0.30\}$, and $c = 0.15$.
 We fix $\lambda_\high = 1 - \lambda_\low$ in each case, to study the extreme setting where the service capacity exactly matches the total arrival rate $\lambda = \lambda_\low + \lambda_\high=1$.
 For each value of $\lambda_\low$, we also plot the full-information mechanism ($\fim$) and the no-information mechanism ($\nim$).
-First, observe that for $\lambda_\low = 0.13$, we have $\lambda_\high > \bar{\Lambda}_\high = 1-c$, and hence, from Proposition~\ref{prop:info-design-power}, the no-information mechanism ($\nim$, green square) is Pareto-dominant.
-On the other hand, we observe that the full-information mechanism ($\fim$, green cross) is Pareto-dominated by a signaling mechanism (green star).
+First, observe that for $\lambda_\low = 0.13$, we have $\lambda_\high > \bar{\Lambda}_\high = 1-c$, and hence, from Proposition~\ref{prop:info-design-power}, the no-information mechanism ($\nim$, green square) is Pareto-efficient.
+On the other hand, we \jaedit{note} that the full-information mechanism ($\fim$, green cross) is Pareto-dominated by a signaling mechanism (green star).
 Further, note that as established in the first case of Theorem~\ref{thm:achieve-first-best}, $\ar(\theta) = \sm(\theta)$ for $\theta \in [0,1]$.
 On the other hand, for the other two values of $\lambda_\low$, we see that the no-information mechanism achieves zero welfare for both types, and is Pareto-dominated in the class of signaling mechanisms.
 Additionally, even though the two Pareto frontiers do not coincide, they overlap considerably, particularly for $\lambda_\low = 0.20$.
-Finally, we observe that as the proportion $\lambda_\low$ of users with viable outside option increases, the welfare of both user types increases.
+Finally, we observe that as the proportion $\lambda_\low$ of users with viable outside option increases, the welfare of both user types increases.\vmcomment{to do: shorten by a word or two to save a line. } \jacomment{done!}